-e.
-A hurricane/emergency evacuation contingency plan will be coordinated with the City of New Orleans, Office of Emergency Preparedness, to ensure that adequate plans are in place to accommodate residents in the event of a hurricane during periods of bridge closure.
+- e.
+A hurricane/emergency evacuation contingency plan will be coordinated with the City of New Orleans, Office of Emergency Preparedness, to ensure that adequate plans are in place to accommodate residents in the event of a hurricane during periods of bridge closure. - f.

-f.
 Additional school crossing guards will be stationed on each side of the canal on designated detour routes where school crossing guards are not currently stationed.
-In addition, pedestrian crosswalks with appropriate markings will be added to major streets on both sides of the canal.
+In addition, pedestrian crosswalks with appropriate markings will be added to major streets on both sides of the canal. - g.

-g.
 A total of five miles of local streets that will serve construction-related traffic will be resurfaced prior to initiation of project construction.
 Site specific plans will be determined during future studies.
 In addition, approximately two (2) miles of streets not designated as detour routes that are parallel to or adjacent to Tupelo and Caffin Avenue will be resurfaced.
 These streets are expected to experience increased traffic from commuters seeking alternate routes from the detour route.
-Maintenance of these streets during the project construction period will also be provided.
+Maintenance of these streets during the project construction period will also be provided. - h.

-h.
 Contract specifications will require that as much material and equipment as possible be moved by barge.
-This will include demolition debris from the east side buildings, the Galvez Street Wharf, the U.S. Coast Guard Station, and the existing lock.

-i.
-Four traffic control officers (two on each side of the canal) will be added to facilitate the flow of traffic on detour routes during peak traffic hours during the periods of bridge closures.
+This will include demolition debris from the east side buildings, the Galvez Street Wharf, the U.S. Coast Guard Station, and the existing lock. - i.
+Four traffic control officers (two on each side of the canal) will be added to facilitate the flow of traffic on detour routes during peak traffic hours during the periods of bridge closures. - j.

-j.
 Interference with neighborhood traffic by construction employee-related traffic will be limited.

 An area on the east side of the IHNC (not yet site specific) will be prepared for the parking of employees involved in constructing levees and floodwalls.
 This area will be fenced in and patrolled by security personnel.
 A shuttle service will be provided to transport workers from the parking area to the construction sites.
-A cleared area on the west side of the IHNC at Galvez Street will serve as a dedicated parking area for lock and bridge construction personnel.
-This area will also double as a staging area for lock construction.
+A cleared area on the west side of the IHNC at k.

-k.
 Remedial actions to address the expected delays in school bussing will be coordinated with the major metropolitan school in the area, the Holy Cross School.